 Leukocytosis

-Leukocytosis refers to an increase in the number of white blood cells (leukocytes) in the blood.
-White blood cells are a crucial part of the immune system, helping to fight off infections and diseases.
+Leukocytosis is a medical condition characterized by an increase in the number of white blood cells (leukocytes) in the blood.
+White blood cells are an essential part of the immune system, helping to fight off infections and diseases.

 Causes of Leukocytosis